 Hi there.
 My name is Danielle.
 This blog is my little space on the internet in which I can try to compile my thoughts into cohesion.
 My life is busy, hectic, confusing, challenging, and worthwhile.
 This space, this blog, is my therapy to help me continue to navigate through it all.
+This isn’t a mommy blog.
+Being a mom is a part of my life and is often a feature of this blog.

 In my life are three pint-sized humans who have honored me with the title of “Mama”.
 These three humans are referred to throughout the blog as, “The A Team”, or “Big A”, “Little a”, and “Bitty A”, respectively.
 Assisting me along this journey of co-parenting is the person that I refer to as “Viking Man” throughout the blog.
 He makes fantastic omelets and blue-eyed babies.